-You can select what kind of orders it should place (limit or market), if it should place a take profit with those "left-over" orders, if you only want to sell those orders if you can make a profit on it and what it should do per trend.
+You can select what kind of orders the Market-Maker should place (limit or market), if it should place a take profit with those "left-over" orders, if you only want to sell those orders if you can make a profit on it, and what it should do per trend.

 You've put all your efforts into making an award-winning configuration for your market-maker, and now you're ready to start trading.